AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/understanding-magento.md

 ---
 title: Understand your [!DNL MBI] Environment
 description: Learn about working with and improving your [!DNL MBI] environment.
+exl-id: 601b5fba-da02-4cc8-96ed-147c24f326f9
 ---
 # Your [!DNL MBI] Environment